anhcraft/vendor-onboarding-tracker/README.md

     + Vendor data is mocked
     + There is no vendor creation and deletion
     + A vendor is considered "stuck" if its last-update timestamp was exactly or more than 7 days old.
+    + Vendor region is an arbitrary string input as there is no clarification that vendors are Vietnam-based
-    + The dataset is small (and for demostrating purpose) such that pagination is not required
+    + The dataset is small (and for demonstrating purpose) such that pagination is not required
-    + Vendor stage transition is non-reversible
+    + Vendor stage transition is non-reversible.
+In addition, it follows a linear, step-by-step model.
 - No extra features such as compliance review system, vendor activation system, notification/reminders, real-time updates
 - No production deployment infra